-Prior to entering the Counseling Program, all Master's students must complete a criminal background check/fingerprint check through the Federal Bureau of Investigation (FBI) and the Ohio Bureau of Criminal Investigation (BCI) or their respective state bureau of criminal investigation.
+After entering the Counseling Program and prior to starting practicum, all Master's students must complete a criminal background check/fingerprint check through the Federal Bureau of Investigation (FBI) and the Ohio Bureau of Criminal Investigation (BCI) or their respective state bureau of criminal investigation.
 It is the responsibility of each student to verify the accuracy of their record and report any felony charges that are not included on the report.
-Should a student receive a new legal charge, it is her or his responsibility to report this to their academic advisor and program coordinator.
+Should a student receive a new legal charge, it is her or his responsibility to report this to their Academic Advisor and Counseling Program Coordinator.
 The faculty will review all legal records and self-reported charges to determine the fitness of the student to proceed in the program.
 Unreported felony charges that are discovered by the program are immediate grounds for dismissal.
 As the faculty share a fiduciary responsibility to protect the public, they may deem any prior or new legal charge as grounds for dismissal upon review.

 The Counseling Program requires all Mental Health Counseling interns to register with the Ohio CSWMFT Board as a Counselor Trainee (CT).
 In doing so, students will submit background checks directly to the Board in the fall semester of their first year.
-If any problems are anticipated, the student should inform his/her advisor or the Program Coordinator and seek assistance early to avoid delays in placement.
-Detailed information on Ohio licensure requirements and background checks is on the Ohio CSWMFT Board website http://cswmft.ohio.gov/BCIFBIBackgroundChecks.aspx and Ohio Department of Education (ODE) website http://education.ohio.gov/Topics/Teaching/Licensure/Additional-Information/Background-Check-FAQs.
+If any problems are anticipated, the student should inform their advisor or the Program Coordinator and seek assistance early to avoid delays in placement.
+Detailed information on Ohio licensure requirements and background checks is on the Ohio CSWMFT Board website and Ohio Department of Education (ODE) website.
 Exceptions may be granted for students wishing to complete their practicum and internship in Kentucky or Indiana.
 If a student intends to complete their practicum and/or internship hours out-of-state, it is the student's responsibility to communicate this to the Field Placement Coordinator prior to the start of work to obtain a CT status waiver.